amuzetnoM/artifactvirtual/README.md

-AV and ADE (Artifact Development Platform) are designed for those who intend to **own their creations**, **master their tools**, and
+AV and ADE are designed for those who intend to **own their creations**, **master their tools**, and
 **forge entire realities.**